School House to White House

-Right: Ronald Reagan (second row, far left, with hand on chin) with his fourth-grade class in Tampico, Illinois, May 12, 1920.
+Left: Ronald Reagan (second row, far left, with hand on chin) with his fourth-grade class in Tampico, Illinois, May 12, 1920.

-Far right: Ronald Reagan s high school story “Hallowe'en.”
+Right: Ronald Reagan's high school story “Hallowe'en.”

 George H. W. Bush attended a small day school in Connecticut before he was enrolled, at age 13, in the Phillips Academy in Andover, Massachusetts.
 While there, Bush was a popular student who participated in many extracurricular activities including organizing local charity drives and serving as the editor of the school newspaper.
 After Phillips, he was accepted at Yale University before leaving to serve in World War II.
 Bush returned to Yale after the war in an accelerated program that allowed him to graduate in two and a half years.
 His Yale baseball team played in the first two College World Series, and as the team captain, Bush was able to meet Babe Ruth before a game during his senior year.
 He was also accepted into Phi Beta Kappa while at Yale.
 The exhibit contains numerous photographs from Bush's time at Phillips Academy and Yale, including images of his wife, Barbara, and his son George W. Bush.